Install PyPy runtime (one-time)

 # Add remote

-shannot remote add prod user@prod.example.com
+shannot setup remote add prod user@prod.example.com

 # Test connection

-shannot remote test prod
+shannot setup remote test prod

 Run on Remote